fouad3/restaurant-reviews-stage-2/README.md

 ## How to Run Project

-1. clone or download this repository
+1. clone or download this repository.

 2. run the development local API server by using the following commands:
       1. Navigate to the server folder: